Top Content Analysis Tools

 - The average position might not be that accurate

-As a result, GSC is a free content analysis tool.
+As a result, GSC is a free content insight tool.
 It enables users to track the website’s performance, deal with backlinks, and resolve numerous issues.
 Yet, you need to be ready to search through content analysis communities to find some answers to challenges with GSC.

-3. Screaming Frog SEO
+Screaming Frog SEO

 Screaming Frog comes with these benefits: